ryanimpey/ryanimpey/README.md

 # Hi there, I'm Ryan 👋

 I'm a University of Lincoln graduate with a BSc in Computer Science.
-Currently working as a senior software engineer with &Element.
+Currently working as a senior software engineer with Merlin Cloud.

 Industry experience in embedded software development and full stack development including native applications.

 Previously used C, Python, JavaScript, MongoDB/NoSQL.
-Currently using Rust and Typescript at [&Element](https://github.com/element-softworks).
+Currently using React and Typescript at [Merlin Cloud](https://github.com/merlincloud).

+See my website for more information

 [Portfolio](https://impey.dev)

-## Current Projects

-[Merlin Cloud](https://github.com/merlincloud) - Deploy digital campaigns in-store and online, intelligently save energy, time and money.

-[Index Igniter](https://indexigniter.com/) - All-in-one indexing assistant for managing your search engine prescence.

-[LocalHousePrices](https://localhouseprices.co.uk/) - Find property prices in your area and around the United Kingdom.